Skip to main content

 B. The Call to “Perfection” (τελειότης, teleiotēs)

-The exhortation is to “leave the elementary teaching about Christ and go on to maturity (τελειότητα, teleiotēta)” (Heb 6:1).
+The exhortation is to “leave the elementary teaching about Christ and go on to maturity (τελειότητα, teleiotēta)” (Hebrews 6:1).
 The foundational doctrines listed—repentance, faith, washings, laying on of hands, resurrection, judgment—are not despised but are to be built upon.
 The verb “let us press on” (φερώμεθα, pherōmetha) is passive, suggesting that maturity is not self-generated but Spirit-enabled.

 C. The Danger of Stagnation and Apostasy